vstinner/unicode_book/encodings.rst

 characters.

 UTF-16 and UTF-32 encodings use, respectivelly, 16 and 32 bits words.
 UTF-16
-encodes code points bigger than U+FFFF using two words (see :ref:`Surrogate pair`).
+encodes code points bigger than U+FFFF using two words: a :ref:`surrogate pair <surrogates>`.
 UCS-2 can be decoded from UTF-16.
 UTF-32 is also supposed to use more than one word for big code points, but in practical, it only requires one word to store all code points of Unicode 6.0.
 That's why UTF-32 and UCS-4 are the same encoding.